-We acknowledge the right of parents to withdraw their daughters from Religious Education lessons, Sex Education lessons and school assemblies.
+We acknowledge the right of parents to withdraw their daughters from Religious Education lessons, RSHE lessons and school assemblies.
 However, we hope that no one will feel the need to do so.
 In all cases, requests should be made in writing to the Headteacher.

 SPORT – MUSIC – ARTS

 The school has a well equipped Sports Hall and dance studio and extensive grounds including rounders pitches, netball courts and a grass running track – where sport can be enjoyed by all.
 Girls take part in fitness, athletics, badminton, dance, gymnastics, netball, outdoor adventurous activities, rounders and volleyball.
-The inter-house Dance Competition is an annual highlight.
+The inter-house Drama Competition is an annual highlight.
 There are also inter-house netball and rounders competitions.

 Our trophy cabinet reflects our success in Borough competitions.
 We provide county and, occasionally, England players.

 The school has a strong musical tradition and many talented pupils.
 Large numbers are involved in individual lessons for cello, clarinet, flute, guitar, drums, piano, trumpet, violin and singing.
 There are two orchestras – senior and junior – choirs, small instrumental groups and a jazz band.
 There are regular concerts and recitals at which the girls are encouraged to perform both in groups as ensembles and as soloists.
 Girls provide music for numerous events and many participate in the Redbridge Symphony orchestra and related ensembles.
 All students in Year 8 learn how to play a brass instrument, in our widening Participation Project.

 The dramatic life of the school is very rich.
 In addition to the annual Summer Production, we hold a House Drama Festival and a Pantomime.

 Visual stimulus helps girls to think about and develop their ideas.
 Personal expression is valued and the growth of creativity encouraged.
 Departments provide displays throughout the school and the artwork is always spectacular.